INTRODUCTION

 ---------------------------

-- "What are they doing?
-Instead of taking measures to protect the population from the comet, they started fighting with the savages who came here with the most peaceful intentions.
-I would go out to meet these unfortunate stepchildren of civilization and make a speech about reconciliation and love.
-There is, however, nothing surprising that things are going so badly: there's not a single intelligent person in Parliament; every day seven hundred fools combine their efforts to create another new absurdity."
+Somewhere, the sound of gunshots was heard.
+The crowd frightenedly rushed to the sides and carried us into a narrow dark alley, where it was damp and smelled of rot, like on the banks of a swamp.
+Close to me, an old man in golden glasses was scolding the government and parliament.- "What are they doing?
+Instead of taking measures to protect the population from the comet, they've started fighting the savages who came here with the most peaceful intentions.
+I'd go out to meet these unfortunate stepchildren of civilization and make a speech about reconciliation and love.
+There is, however, nothing surprising in that things are going so poorly: there's not a single intelligent person in Parliament; every day seven hundred fools combine their efforts to create another new absurdity."

 The old man spoke with irritation and looked for opponents in the crowd.
 The animated torrent carried us to the other end of the stone pipe.
 From here, far below, one could see the embankment and the high, ornate Bridge of Peace.
 Above the river, stretched out in a single line, black warships flew west.
 One of them traced huge circles under the city.